 The hearings are looking into Apple’s control over its App Store and whether it is favoring its own apps or disadvantaging rivals, such as Spotify or Epic Games, with its policies.
 In particular, critics have argued that the 30% to 85% fees charged by Apple are too high and stifle competition which hurts consumers and small businesses.

-While Apple maintains that their app review process is fair, testimonials set to appear at this hearing may paint a different picture making it one of the most critical hearings for Apple in years.
+While Apple maintains that their app analysis process is fair, testimonials set to appear at this hearing may paint a different picture making it one of the most critical hearings for Apple in years.
 There is speculation that, depending on what Schiller testifies, there could be consequences for Apple including fines, changes to how it prices apps and other products sold through its platforms, or even having to divest itself of certain properties such as iTunes music store or iMessage app.

 Apple has also been under fire recently from antitrust authorities in Europe who recently opened up an investigation into whether or not the company’s terms are unfair when it comes to third-party companies selling their products on their digital stores because of potential higher costs for consumers.
 It remains unclear at this point what will result from this Senate hearing with Schiller as well as future potential action taken by European antitrust officials specifically against Apple, but one thing is certain: both issues will be ones to watch very closely over coming months.